 meet the french muslim street artist fighting for coexistence

 After the Charlie Hebdo massacre, the people took to the streets.
-After the November attacks, it was the military.
+After the November attacks, the military did.
 Public protest gave way to police protection; solidarity became suspicion.
 A state of emergency was declared, and continues to this day.
 The City of Lights has never quite been the leafy boulevards, cobbled backstreets, and café culture utopia of the postcards.
 The segregation of city and suburbs demarcated by the périphérique, the ring road surrounding Paris proper, has long drawn symbolic divisions more intractable than the concrete on which it sits.
-The suburbs - the banlieues - struggle with crime, gangland tensions, ghettoised migrant populations, and enduring racial and religious tensions born of France's colonial past.
+The suburbs -- the banlieues -- struggle with crime, gangland tensions, ghettoized migrant populations, and enduring racial and religious tensions born of France's colonial past.
 In a city divided, unity has come under threat.

 "We are all different," he explains, sipping mint tea in a crowded Parisian café, "but I think that's our common ground: it should be what unites us."
 Asked whether he thinks unity is best achieved by doing away with labels of identity, or by accepting and embracing the differences they denote, he opts for the latter.
 "It's a question of freedom," he says, "the freedom to be different."

 Yet identity has long been a vexed question across the world, from digital social justice movements to civil war in the Middle East, and France's political landscape becoming increasingly polarized along identity-informed lines.
 Identifying with Arab, French, Jewish, Christian, and Muslim heritage, Combo has felt the rise of the Front National, the French fascist party, particularly acutely.
 Most worrying, he argues, is the way in which the new wave of nationalism has shifted old battles over nationality on to new grounds over race and religion.